countup.js vs odometer

 Features

-• Highly customizeable with a large range of options, you can even substitute numerals.
+• Highly customizable with a large range of options, you can even substitute numerals.

-• Smart easing: CountUp intelligently defers easing until it gets close enough to the end value for easing to be visually noticeable.
-Configureable in the options.
+• Smart easing: CountUp intelligently defers easing to make it visually noticeable.
+Configurable in the options.

 • Plugins allow for alternate animations like the Odometer plugin